ALSchwalm/elvish-mode/README.md

 Installation
 ------------

-Insure that `elvish-mode.el` is in your load-path, and then add
+Ensure that `elvish-mode.el` is in your load-path, and then add

     (require 'elvish-mode)